MARYVALE SHOPPING CITY

 A 2-level (78,800 square foot), Phoenix-based Vandevers department store anchored the complex.
 This mercantile opened for business on October 29, 1959 and was rebranded, as a Phoenix-based Malcolm's, on February 11, 1961.

-The freestanding Harry Nace Maryvale Theatres # 1 & 2 was built in the northeast parking area and showed its first features on December 25, 1971.
-In 1983, the complex was renamed the Blair Maryvale Dollar Cinemas.
-It was renovated in the late 1980s and renamed the United Artists Maryvale 4.
+The freestanding Harry Nace Maryvale Theatres 1 & 2 was built in the northeast parking area and showed first features on December 25, 1971.
+The venue was acquired by United Artists in 1978.
+It was reconfigured as the Maryvale 4 in the late 1980s.

 Shopping venues in the vicinity of the MARYVALE complex included CHRIS-TOWN CENTER (1961) {4.4 miles northeast, in Phoenix}, VALLEY WEST MALL (1973) {3.5 miles northwest, in Glendale} and WESTRIDGE MALL (1981) {3 miles southwest, in Phoenix}.

-The MARYVALE Bowlero was reconfigured as a 2-level Pettett's department store in 1974, which was rebranded by Nogales, Arizona-based Capin's on December 3, 1977.
-Around this time, the Ryan-Evans drug store became a Revco.
+The MARYVALE Bowlero morphed into a 2-level Pettett's department store in 1974, which was rebranded by Nogales, Arizona-based Capin's on December 3, 1977.
+Around this time, the Ryan-Evans drug store morphed into a Revco.

 MARYVALE SHOPPING CITY was enclosed and climate-controlled in 1978-1979 and renamed MARYVALE MALL.
 A new South Wing was built.
 This addition was anchored by a 1-level (57,900 square foot) Mervyn's, which was launched on November 3, 1979.

 A fourth anchor store was added to the South Wing.
-Encompassing 1-level, the (65,000 square foot) Zodys discount mart was officially dedicated on February 12, 1981.
+A 1-level (65,000 square foot) Zodys discount mart was officially dedicated on February 12, 1981.
 Montgomery Ward had closed by this time.
 Its space was expanded.
 It became a new location for Malcolm's, which opened in October 1980.

-The original Malcolm's area was rebuilt, with a LaBelle's Catalog Showroom opening on September 19, 1984.
+The original Malcolm's was reconfigured as a LaBelle's Catalog Showroom, which opened on September 19, 1984.
 This store was rebranded by Best Products in August 1986.
-The second Malcolm's morphed into an Inglewood, California-based Boston Stores in December 1983.
-Maryvale Pride Pavilion, a 2-level (40,000 square foot) indoor soccer arena, was added to the mall's northwest corner and was dedicated on December 5, 1983.
+The second Malcolm's morphed into an Inglewood, California-based Boston Store in December 1983.
+Maryvale Pride Pavilion, a 2-level (40,000 square foot) indoor soccer arena, was added to the mall's northwest corner, This venue was dedicated on December 5, 1983.

 MARYVALE MALL had housed fifty-five stores in 1992.
 By 1995, only three remained in business; Sports Fitness Planet, Factory-2-U and a Sears Outlet.
 The exodus of stores continued.
 The final operational tenant, Factory-2-U, closed its doors in early 1998.